High-Quality Jewelry Tumbling Media Manufacturer from China

 Zirconia balls are sturdy and long-lasting materials.

-They are used either vibratory tumblers or centrifugal disc finisher.
+They use either industrial vibratory tumbler machines or centrifugal disc finisher.

 Because of the high specific gravity, zirconia balls replace steel tumbling media in some applications without rusting.